rezarajan/sdc-traffic-sign-classifier/writeup_template.md

 The performance of the model on the new dataset is rather low, at **50% prediction accuracy**.
 This does not align with the test results, but is also not necessarily an accurate representation of model's performance, since this is a limited test set.

 Furthermore, from these results it is noted that the distribution of the dataset did not appear to affect the model's accuracy, since presence for the signs in both correctly and incorrectly predicted results are about the same.
 Again, since this test is done on limited data, it is not conclusive.
+Furhter investigation is required to understand if/how the training dataset's distribution affects the model's prediction accuracy on external test sets.

-Potential reasons for incorrect predictions may be attributed to the the image crops; since the training datset mostly has well-cropped images, the model seems to display weakness when subjected to different crops.
+Potential reasons for incorrect predictions may be attributed to the the image crops; since the training datset mostly has well-cropped images, the model seems to display weakness when subjected to different crops, as observed from the incorrect predictions of the 50 and 100 Km/h speed limit signs.
 It may be useful to augment the images to produce more obscure crops, and train the model on that as well.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)